Julia Salazar: Career

 While attending college, Salazar worked as a nanny for four years on the Upper West Side and as a housecleaner, and in combination with her study of Middle Eastern history this led her to become more class-conscious.
 She began as an activist by organizing a tenant group with which she launched a rent strike against poor conditions in her housing block.
 She then worked at a social justice non-profit, Jews for Racial and Economic Justice (JFREJ) as an organizer.

 New York State Senate

 In April 2018, Salazar announced her candidacy for the 18th district of the New York State Senate in the Democratic primary against incumbent Senator Martin Malave Dilan, who had held his position since 2002.

 She ran as a democratic socialist.
 Her campaign gained significant attention after the primary victory of Alexandria Ocasio-Cortez in New York's 14th congressional district.
 She was endorsed by Our Revolution, the Democratic Socialists of America, Cynthia Nixon, and Ocasio-Cortez herself.
 Citizens Union initially endorsed her but later revoked their endorsement, citing discrepancies in information she provided about her academic credentials.

 On September 13, 2018 Salazar defeated Dilan for the Democratic Party nomination.
 She was elected unopposed at the November 6 general election.
+She is a member of the New York State Socialists in Office.

 Salazar handily won re-election in 2020, with 86.7% of the votes in the Democratic primary, and 97.5% in the general election.
+In 2022, Salazar won the general election with 99.2% of the vote (71,329 votes) against write-ins.
+In 2024, the Democratic and Working Families Party primaries were canceled, leaving Salazar unopposed.
+She won the general election that November with 98.6% of the vote.